 He was an adjunct professor of insurance law at USD law school for ten years, and has served as an expert witness many times in insurance cases.

 Though primarily a civil trial lawyer, Gene has many business clients, and enjoys trying complicated family law and probate disputes.
-He has been rated “AV Preeminent” by Martindale.com, the highest peer review rating possible, for nearly 30 years.
+He has been rated “AV Preeminent” by Martindale.com, the highest peer review rating possible, since 1988.

 Admitted to the California State Bar 1978